Michael Gove: Personal life

 Gove was previously in relationships with political adviser Simone Finn and historian Amanda Foreman.
 He met Sarah Vine in 1998, when he was comment editor and she was arts editor at The Times.
 They married in October 2001 and have two children.
 In July 2021, a joint statement on behalf of Gove and Vine said that they had agreed to separate and were in the process of finalising their divorce.
 In January 2022, they were granted a decree nisi on the grounds of Gove's unreasonable behaviour.
 As of 2025, the divorce had not been finalised, with the delay attributed to bureaucratic reasons.

 Gove has lived in West Kensington, Notting Hill, North Kensington, and Mayfair.
-Following his appointment as Secretary of State for Levelling Up, Housing and Communities in 2021, Foreign Secretary Liz Truss let Gove move in to her grace and favour flat at 1, Carlton Gardens while she lived elsewhere, despite his being a lower ranked minister.
+Following his appointment as Secretary of State for Levelling Up, Housing and Communities in 2021, Foreign Secretary Liz Truss let Gove move in to her grace-and-favour flat at 1 Carlton Gardens while she lived elsewhere, despite his being a lower ranked minister.
 Following his appointment as Foreign Secretary, David Cameron allowed Gove to remain at the property.

-Gove was baptised in the Church of Scotland.
+Gove was baptised in the Church of Scotland and worships regularly as a Protestant Christian.
 His adoptive father, Ernest Gove, died in 2023.